mintpepper95/KnowledgeIsPower/DotNet/Domain Driven Design - a way of building of microservice.md

 Have separate interfaces that reads data to that updates data.
 Data you read and write are stored in different database tools.

 Command - Only way to change something in the system.
 Commands are sent to CommandHandler from CommandDispatcher.
+Command handler is typically responsible for one aggregate.
+They can also emit domain events instead of directly modifying other aggregates.

+In Event Sourcing, each operation made on the aggregate should result with the new **event**.
+For example, issuing the invoice should result in the InvoiceIssued event.
+Once the event has happened, it is recorded in the event store.

 Query - Only way to read data from system.
 Querys are sent to QueryHandler from QueryDispatcher.